luismartinezs/studio-ghibli-books/development.md

     - If I click in home / detail / cart, I should always land in the top of the page OK

     - add collapsible menu in mobile view
+        - Design and code the static version OK
+        - toggle it when clicking hamburguer / X button
+        - have buttons go to corresponding page

     - Get json object
     - get dynamic website data from json